stanfordnlp/stanza/_pages/installation_usage.md

 >>> nlp = stanza.Pipeline('en')
 ```

+Note that you only need to call `download` once for a fresh install or to check for model updates.

 ### Specifying Processors

 You can specify the processors to download or load, by listing the processor names in a comma-separated string.
 For example, here we only download and load the default `tokenize` ([TokenizeProcessor](tokenize.md)) and `pos` ([POSProcessor](pos.md)) processors for Chinese: